vitusventure/practicalkombucha/content/docs/kombucha_recipes/base-kombucha-recipe.md

 # Base Kombucha Recipe

-This is a very basic Kombucha recipe using easy to find ingredients.
-It should yield 1 gallon of finished Kombucha.
+This is a very basic kombucha recipe using easy to find ingredients.
+It should yield 1 gallon of finished kombucha.

-Since you must retain 2 cups to start your next batch you will end with 14 cups finished Kombucha for bottling (or about 7 16oz bottles).
+Since you must retain 2 cups to start your next batch you will end with 14 cups finished kombucha for bottling (or about 7 16oz bottles).

 ## Ingredients

-* 2 cups Kombucha starter
+* 2 cups kombucha starter
 * 4 cups sweet tea (see below)
 * 10 cups cold water